cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - TCYB: Tera CYB = 1,000,000,000,000
 - Tendermint: A consensus engine used by cyber
 - Test Auction: The testing part of cybe~Auction, primarily used as a faucet
-- Test of Thrones (ToT): The testing part of Game of Thrones
+- Test of Thrones (ToT): The testing part of Game of Thrones (abandoned)
 - THC: The mainnet governance token
 - The Game: A name for the Game of Links
 - The Great Web: Our name for web3